mccheffin/weather-challenge/README.md

 # AirDNA Front End Code Exercise

 Hey there!
-We'd like you to work on a simple React app that fetches and displays the weather forecast from an API based on a user's search.
+We'd like you to work on a simple React app that fetches the weather forecast based on a user's location search input and displays the forecast in the UI.
 The API doesn't support CORS, so you'll find it [proxied](https://create-react-app.dev/docs/proxying-api-requests-in-development) through create-react-app.
 You can hit the API by making a request to `/api/...`.
 The API you'll be using can be referenced here: [MetaWeather](https://www.metaweather.com/api/)

 There are 2 endpoints you'll need: